firmantua/ProyekAkhir-Pemweb/README.md

 # ProyekAkhir-Pemweb

-This is just preview mode and cant interact something because databases unreadeable. https://firmantua.github.io/ProyekAkhir-Pemweb/
+This is just preview mode and cant interact something because database unreadeable. https://firmantua.github.io/ProyekAkhir-Pemweb/

-To see full web, you can download file here https://github.com/firmantua/Dormitory-Management-Pengelolaan-Asrama-
+To see full website and database, you can download file here https://github.com/firmantua/Dormitory-Management-Pengelolaan-Asrama-